 As you can see from the five steps in the consumer decision-making process, our understanding of this process goes a long way in making our sales and marketing effort more productive.

 So there you have it.
 These are the five steps in the consumer decision-making process.
-As a business owner, you must create the best experience possible for your customers’ journey.
+As a business owner, you must create the best experience possible for your targeted consumers.
 It will help you develop a loyal customer and brand evangelist.

+As you have seen, the consumer decision process is complex.
 Do you need any further clarifications?
 Do you need someone to help you iron out any kinks in your customer journey?
+Do you need help to find your target audience in a saturated marketplace?
 Click here to schedule a meeting with me.
 I’ll be glad to help.

 - The Role of Social Media in Decision Making